EssamWisam/CG-OpenGL-Labs/README.md

 # CG-OpenGL-Labs
 Simply a repo for self-explanatory OpenGL labs as taught by Eng.
 Yehia.

-🚅 VSCode extensions you'll need are BetterComments and ᑌᑎotes Remark - Markdown WYSIWYG.
+🚅 VSCode extensions you'll need are BetterComments (used very extensively) and ᑌᑎotes Remark - Markdown WYSIWYG (sometimes used).

 ❇️ Whenever there's a markdown file read it first using Unotes (Lab 1 and Lab 5)

 ❇️ Starting from lab 1 whatever is new in the next lab is enclosed within //{_______ and //_________}

-❇️ In labs 6 and 7 many changes were undergone through the tutorial, thus you'll find many main files.
+❇️ In labs 6 and 7 and 8 many changes were undergone through the tutorial, thus you'll find many main files.
 Start by openning main.cpp there you'll be able to change the value of a variable run to choose different mains (each associated with an interval within the tutorial's time.)
 Before reading the commends within each of the main files, read what's written under the #include in main.cpp